User Experience Design / Creative Conscience

 Starting a global movement which awards young people for applying their talents to socially valuable projects

 The Creative Conscience Awards help students and graduates implement their humanitarian projects.
-They have a unique offering in that the awards are open to students of all disciplines and with a £10 application fee they have a low barrier to entry.
+They have a unique offering in that the awards are open to students of all disciplines with a low barrier to entry.

 We were asked to create a website which can have an impact on bounce rates, increase donations, increase interest from business partners and increase applications for the awards.